 Luckily, we’ve made it easy for you.
 We instantly provide quotes so you can figure out which company you want to go with.
 We’ve partnered with some of the most trusted insurance companies to ensure you’ll get the coverage you need.
 Check out our site today to start comparing quotes.

-*Shoppers in Ontario who obtained a quote on InsuranceHotline.com from October to December 2021 saved an average of $744 per year.
-The average savings represent the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by InsuranceHotline.com.
+*Represents the average saved by Guelph shoppers who obtained an auto insurance quote on InsuranceHotline.com and transacted via our contact centre between January and December 2022.
+The average savings amount represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third-lowest quoted premiums generated by InsuranceHotline.com.

 Comparison shopping is always the best way to look for the cheapest Guelph car insurance quotes.
 InsuranceHotline.com will provide you with the most up-to-date quotes from the top insurance providers in the area.